The gift tax rate: what you need to know

 Gift tax isn’t something that most of us lose much sleep over.
 It only becomes payable if a gift exceeds the financial limit set by the IRS – but there are rules.
 Here we look at what gift tax is, what qualifies for gift tax, the current rates, how you might avoid it, and how to calculate it.

-Gift tax is a federal tax that applies to transfers of money or property where the giver receives either nothing or less than the value in return.
-The IRS won’t get involved unless the amount of the gift exceeds the limit they have set for that year.
+Gift tax is a federal tax on transfers of money or property where the giver receives either nothing or less than the value in return.
+The IRS will not intervene unless the amount of the gift exceeds the limit it has set for that year.

 In almost every case, the giver or donor is responsible for paying gift tax where it’s due.
 However, as a recipient, you might have to pay capital gains tax in the future – if you decide to sell a gifted property, for example.